 When will I need my VIN?

-You’ll need your VIN for various situations ranging from finding out a part you need or ordering a new key to tasks like knowing what trim the car has or for other options your car is equipped with, specifically engine and transmission specifications.
+You'll need your VIN for various situations ranging from finding out a part you need or ordering a new key to tasks like knowing what trim the car has or for other options your car is equipped with, specifically engine and transmission specifications.
+You'll need your VIN to accept your offer with Junk Car Medics as well.

 What do the numbers and letters mean in a VIN?